cpswarm/SimulationOrchestrator/README.md

   -Dorchestrator_user=orchestrator User of the Simulation Orchestrator -Dot_data_folder=/home/cpswarm/Desktop/ot/  (folder used by the Optimization Tool, if run by the SOO) - optional - it can be empty for test
   -Dros_folder=/home/cpswarm/Desktop/test/src/emergency_exit/src/ (Folder used for the ROS package to start the first simulation) - optional - it can be empty for test
-  -Drecovery=true ((Flag to enable or disable the thread which monitor the progress of the optimization process)) -Dmqtt_broker=tcp://123.123.123.123:1883  (IP of the MQTT broker to be used for the monitoring) -Dgui_enabled=false (indicates if the GUI has to be used during the simulations) -Dparameters="" (indicates the parameters to be used in the simulations) -Ddimensions = "2D" (indicates the number of dimensions required for the simulation)
+  -Drecovery=true (Flag to enable or disable the backup of optimization status, for optimization recovery in case of errors) -Dgui_enabled=false (indicates if the GUI has to be used during the simulations) -Dparameters="" (indicates the parameters to be used in the simulations) -Ddimensions = "2D" (indicates the number of dimensions required for the simulation)